Gold plating chrome without stripping

 Preparing the surface with MPU

-To prepare the surface of the Chrome, polish with our MPU and a soft tissue.
-Once cleaned, rinse with water.
+To prepare the surface of the chrome, rub with our MPU and a soft tissue and rinse off.

 If you are using one of our MF Rectifiers, please click HERE for instructions for setting it up for brush plating.